 Without training, dogs can’t understand why they are being shocked.
 In some cases, dogs become terrified to go outside or sit immobilized in their yard, too frightened to move.

-Obviously this isn’t what any owner wants for their pet – the whole point of investing in an electric dog fence is to enable your dog to roam and frolic about the yard in safety, not terrify them to the point of paralyzation.
+Obviously this isn’t what any owner wants – the whole point of investing in an electric dog fence is to enable your dog to roam and frolic about the yard safely, not terrify him so much he becomes paralyzed with fear.

 You’ll receive a collection of training information when you order your electric dog fence, but here’s a basic rundown of how it works.

-1. Set Up System + Flags.
-After installing the dog fence system, you’ll set up flags around the perimeter of your boundary area 10 ft apart (you may need to buy extra flags for larger yards).
+- Set up the system and flags.
+After installing the dog fence system, you’ll set up visual flags around the perimeter of your boundary area 10-feet apart (you may need to buy extra flags for larger yards).

-2. Show Dog Boundaries with Tone Only.
+- Show your dog the boundaries using the tone only.
 Switch the collar to a tone-only setting and hold it in your hand.
 With your leashed dog, approach the flagged boundary line.
 When the collar emits the warning sound, bring your dog several paces back towards the safety area.
 Reward with praise and treats!

-3. Repeat With Several Flags.
+- Repeat the process, but add a few flags to the boundary.
 Repeat this process with a few flags on the first training day until your dog resists approach the flag.

-5. Test Your Dog For Distractions.
+- Test your doggo by implementing tempting distractions.
 After several days of training, test your dog’s resolve by throwing a ball or toy outside of the boundary line.
 If he doesn’t go after the toy and stops at the boundary line, reinforce him with praise.

-7. Begin to Remove Flags.
+- Begin to remove the flags.
 After two weeks, begin to remove boundary flags.
 Start by removing every other flag, and then eventually you can remove them all.